 This is an entry-level higher education qualification.
 The qualification is primarily vocational, with a strong industry-oriented focus.
 The qualification also serves to provide students with the basic introductory knowledge, cognitive and conceptual tools and practical techniques for higher education studies in their chosen field of study.
 It emphasises selected general principles, together with more specific procedures and their application.
-This qualification signifies that the student has attained a basic level of higher education knowledge and competence in a particular field or occupation and is capable of applying such knowledge and competence or WIL component.
+This qualification signifies that the student has attained a basic level of higher education knowledge and competence in a particular field or occupation and is capable of applying such knowledge and competence in an occupation or role in the workplace.
+The HCert typically includes a simulated work experience or WIL component.